tq-systems/MBa117xL.SW.MCU.BSP/examples/demo_digital_io/README.md

 | 6A   | 10A                    |
 | DGND | GND                    |

-__NOTE__: GND pins are on the upper side of the port expander.
+__NOTE__: GND pins are on the upper side of connector X37.
 These pins are interconnected.

-__NOTE__: If the demonstration doesn't work properly, try setting the source voltage on PIN 1A higher.
+__NOTE__: If the demonstration doesn't work properly, try increasing the source voltage on PIN 1A.

 ## Demo Preparation
 1. Connect the appropriate power supply and J-Link Debug Probe to the board.